arambazamba/ng-adv/labs/lab-05/readme.md

     ng g c food/food-edit
     ```

 -   Food list should look like this.
-You can take the lab from the previous module as a reference:
+You can take the lab result from the previous module as a reference:

     ![Food List](_images/food-list.png)